Project-F/F.LF/docs/loader.md

 }
 ```

-every object defined in the array `object` by `data.js` will be passed to `global.lazyload`, and `global.lazyload` shall return `true` if it wants to __not__ load the data file at this moment. the `data` property of that object will then be marked `'lazy'` in this case. if `global.lazyload` returns falsy or `global.lazyload` is not defined, the data file will be loaded immediately, and the `data` property of that object will contain the structure defined by the js file `file`

-other properties defined by `data.js` are copied as is.
+every object defined in the array `object` by `data.js` will be passed to `global.lazyload`, and `global.lazyload` shall return `true` if it wants to __not__ load the data file at this moment. the `data` property of that object will then be marked `'lazy'` in this case. if `global.lazyload` returns falsy or `global.lazyload` is not defined, the data file will be loaded immediately, and the `data` property of that object will contain the structure defined by the js file `file`. other properties defined by `data.js` are copied as is.

 later, if the data files are wanted, one should call for example
 ```